smoqadam/tg-bot-youtube-downloader/README.md

 ## Notice :

-files saved in `videos/` directory will be delete after 24 hours. you can change the time in `checkForOldFiles` in `Youtube.php` class.
+files saved in `videos/` directory will be deleted after 24 hours. you can change the time in `checkForOldFiles` in `Youtube.php` class.